bslockhart/Brians-Employee-Tracker/README.md

 ### Bonus
 * Fulfilling any of the following can add up to 20 points to your grade.
 Note that the highest grade you can achieve is still 100:
 1. Application allows users to update employee managers (2 points).
+Done
 2. Application allows users to view employees by manager (2 points).
 3. Application allows users to view employees by department (2 points).
 4. Application allows users to delete departments, roles, and employees (2 points for each).